bryanwweber/orbital-mechanics-notes/the-n-body-problem/jacobi-constant.md

 The forbidden regions in the Earth-Moon system, for varying values of the Jacobi constant, $J$.
 :::

-At a given instant, assume that the position and and velocity of the satellite are known, such that $J$ can be calculated. {numref}`fig:jacobi-forbidden-regions` tells us what regions of space a satellite can access purely by exchanging kinetic and potential energy.
+At a given instant, assume that the position and and velocity of the satellite are known, such that $J$ can be calculated. @fig:jacobi-forbidden-regions tells us what regions of space a satellite can access purely by exchanging kinetic and potential energy.

 One example of a use for these data is to determine whether or not a spacecraft can complete a [**free return trajectory**](https://en.wikipedia.org/wiki/Free-return_trajectory) from the moon back to Earth.
 A free return trajectory requires no additional propulsion.
 Depending on the exact trajectory, the return can result in the spacecraft entering Earth's atmosphere for a safe landing, as was done in the *Apollo 13* mission.

 Imagine a spacecraft in orbit around the moon.
-The spacecraft has $J =$ -1.797, corresponding to the upper left axis in {numref}`fig:jacobi-forbidden-regions`.
+The spacecraft has $J =$ -1.797, corresponding to the upper left axis in @fig:jacobi-forbidden-regions.
 With this value of $J$, the spacecraft cannot leave orbit around the moon, because it does not have enough energy to enter any of the gray areas.

 Now, imagine the same spacecraft has $J =$ -1.592.
 If the spacecraft is at the same position as before, its speed will have increased.
 This gives the spacecraft access to more of the space between the Earth and the moon.
 Now, if the spacecraft has the right initial position and speed for it, there is a possible trajectory that connects the moon and the Earth.